 The Massive Range Advantage

-The Hawk Plus is tuned for efficiency.
+Efficiency Tuning: The Hawk Plus is tuned for high-mileage users.

 - Range: It boasts a claimed range of 170 km per charge.
-Even if real-world usage drops this to 140 km, it is still significantly higher than most competitors.

 Unique Features